vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 i

-rc As in Sūrya Siddhanta Sara
+rc As in Sūrya Siddhānta Sara

 8 .
 CS Used by Bhaskara : Viļuvāméa :